Traditional Danish Cuisine

 Cut fish into 3 cm pieces and refrigerate.
 Heat 1 tbsp oil over medium-low heat, add fish heads and bones and cook, turning once, for 2 minutes.
 Add 3 litres cold water.
 Bring to a simmer and cook for 30 minutes.
 Strain through a fine sieve lined with muslin, discarding solids.

 Heat oil in a large saucepan over medium heat.
 Add onions and capsicum, and cook, stirring, for 4 minutes or until softened.
 Add tomatoes and cook, stirring occasionally, for a further 5 minutes.
 Add paprika and stir for 1 minute or until fragrant, then return strained stock to the pan.
 Simmer for 40 minutes and season with salt and pepper.
 Add fish pieces and simmer for 10 minutes or until just cooked.
 Season again.

-Top the soup with sour cream and parsley.
-It's usually served with bread.
+We recommend topping the soup with sour cream and parsley.
 Enjoy!

 Czech Republic has a long history of beer making and it is still, to this day, making some of the best brands in the world.
 It is a fact that the people of Czech Republic consume more beer per capita than any other country in the world.
 Some of the most famous brewing cities were Budweis (where the American Budweiser brand took its name from), Plzen (where Pilsner was first made) and Prague.
 Beer brewing in Prague, at the beginning of the first millenium, was mostly being done by monasteries.
 Today there are many small breweries in Prague, but it is also home to a very well-known brand and the second biggest brewery in the country, Staropramen.
 The story of beer in the Czech Republic is exciting, but trying it is even better, so we will give you some suggestions on where you can enjoy beer when visiting Prague.